-Each team shall submit structural drawings and calculations that have been stamped by a qualified, licensed design professional for the complete house design and the exhibit on the National Mall.
+Each team shall submit structural drawings and calculations that have been stamped by a qualified, licensed design professional for the complete house design and the exhibit.
 The professional must be registered in the state associated with the final target location of the house.

-- a) By stamping the structural drawings and calculations, the licensed professional certifies that the structural provisions of the Solar Decathlon Build Challenge Building Code have been met by the design and that house or exhibit is safe for the public to enter if it has been built as designed. - b) The licensed professional shall stamp the structural drawings and calculations of the house, exhibit, and all site components that might pose a threat to public safety if they fail. - c) The licensed professional shall stamp the structural drawings for any relevant element to be exhibited on the National Mall.
+- a) By stamping the structural drawings and calculations, the licensed professional certifies that the structural provisions of the Solar Decathlon Build Challenge Building Code have been met by the design and that house or exhibit is safe for the public to enter if it has been built as designed. - b) The licensed professional shall stamp the structural drawings and calculations of the house, exhibit, and all site components that might pose a threat to public safety if they fail.